Tony Iommi: Factory accident

 At the age of 17, Iommi lost the tips of the middle and ring fingers of his right hand (his fret-board hand, since he is left-handed) in an industrial accident on his last day of work in a sheet metal factory.
 Iommi described how he "was told 'you'll never play again'.
 It was just unbelievable.
 I sat in the hospital with my hand in this bag and I thought, that's it – I'm finished.
 But eventually I thought 'I'm not going to accept that.
 There must be a way I can play'."
 After the injury, Iommi's factory foreman played him a recording of famous jazz guitarist Django Reinhardt, which encouraged him to continue as a musician.
 As Iommi later wrote:

 Inspired by Reinhardt's two-fingered guitar playing, Iommi decided to try playing guitar again, though the injury made it quite painful to do so.
 Although it was an option, Iommi never seriously considered switching hands and learning to play right-handed.
-In an interview with Guitar World magazine, he was asked if he was "ever tempted to switch to right-handed playing."
+In an interview with Guitar World magazine, he was asked if he was "ever tempted to switch to right-handed playing".
 Iommi responded:

-He ultimately decided to continue playing left-handed.
-To do so, he fitted homemade thimbles to his injured fingers to extend and protect them; the thimbles were made from an old Fairy Liquid bottle – "melted it down, got a hot soldering iron and shaped it like a finger" – and cut sections from a leather jacket to cover his new homemade prosthetic, which created two technical problems.
+To play left-handed, he fitted homemade thimbles to his injured fingers to extend and protect them; the thimbles were made from an old Fairy Liquid bottle – "melted it down, got a hot soldering iron and shaped it like a finger" – and cut sections from a leather jacket to cover his new homemade prosthetic, which created two technical problems.
 First, the thimbles prevented him from feeling the strings, causing a tendency to press down very hard on them.
 Second, he had difficulty bending strings, leading him to seek light-gauge guitar strings to make it easier to do so.
 However, Iommi recalls that such strings were not manufactured at the time, so he used banjo strings instead, until around 1970–71 when Picato Strings began making light-gauge guitar strings.
 Furthermore, he used the injured fingers predominantly for fretting chords rather than single-note solos.
 In 1974, Iommi told Guitar Player magazine that the thimbles "helped with his technique" because he had to use his little finger more than he had before the accident.
 Later, he also began tuning his guitar to lower pitches, sometimes as far as three semitones below standard guitar tuning (e.g., on "Children of the Grave", "Lord of this World", and "Into the Void", all on the album Master of Reality).
 Although Iommi states that the main purpose of doing so was to create a "bigger, heavier sound", slackening the strings makes it easier to bend them.

-Iommi reflected in 2016 saying that his greatest regret is losing his fingertips.
+Iommi reflected in 2016 saying that his greatest regret is losing his fingertips: